 z(u) = c0 + c1u + c2u2 + c3u3

-The unique set of 12 constant coefficients are known as algebraic coefficients and determines the size, shape and position of the curve in space.Geometric Form of a Parametric Cubic (PC) Curve: Algebraic coefficients do not lend much flexibility to control the shape of a curve in modeling situations as they do not account for conditions as its ends points or boundaries.
+The unique set of 12 constant coefficients are known as algebraic coefficients and determines the size, shape and position of the curve in space.Geometric Form of a Parametric Cubic (PC) Curve: Algebraic coefficients do not lend much flexibility to control the shape of a curve in modelling situations as they do not account for conditions as its ends points or boundaries.
 When a curve is described based on its conditions as the ends (such as end point coordinates, tangents, curvature, torsion...), it is called geometric form of the curve.

 Create Periodic Planes

 The easiest option is to cut the geometry with two planes inclined at desired sector angle and passing through the axis of rotation.
-This option amy cut through the blades (rotating as well as stationary) through the domain shall still remain periodic by definition.
+This option any cut through the blades (rotating as well as stationary) through the domain shall still remain periodic by definition.

 Another approach is to draw a plane passing between two adjacent blades, the plane need not pass through exactly middle point of the leading edges.
 Create another plane inclined to the first plane at required sector angle.
 Split the geometry by these planes.